Dev-hwang/flutter_foreground_task/README.md

   // ...

   Future<bool> _startForegroundTask() async {
+    // "android.permission.SYSTEM_ALERT_WINDOW" permission must be granted for
+    // onNotificationPressed function to be called.
+    //
+    // When the notification is pressed while permission is denied,
+    // the onNotificationPressed function is not called and the app opens.
+    //
+    // If you do not use the onNotificationPressed or launchApp function,
+    // you do not need to write this code. if (!await FlutterForegroundTask.canDrawOverlays) {
+      final isGranted =
+          await FlutterForegroundTask.openSystemAlertWindowSettings();
+      if (!isGranted) {
+        print('SYSTEM_ALERT_WINDOW permission denied!');
+        return false;
+      }
+    }

     // You can save data using the saveData function. await FlutterForegroundTask.saveData(key: 'customData', value: 'hello');